biopython/biopython.github.io/wiki/Publications.md

 // Used [Bio.SeqIO](SeqIO "wikilink"), [BioSQL](BioSQL "wikilink") and
 GenomeDiagram

+1. KorhonenEtAl2009 pmid=19773334

+// Includes a Python wrapper with examples using it with Biopthon

 1. MilesEtAl2009 pmid=19640266

 // Used Biopython to work with genotypes for microsatellite locii